 Zuplica Beach is a small coarse pebble beach following the Slovenska beach and meeting the Zavala peninsula.
 Some people consider it part of Slovenska Beach, although it is separated from it by buoys.
 And this particular stretch of sand and water has a blue flag.

-This part of the beach as many others has sun loungers, showers, and cafe service.
+This part of the beach like many others has sun loungers, showers, and cafe service.
 It is always freer and emptier than the Slovenska beach and the water is more clear.
 But we personally didn’t really like the large pebbles.
 Walking barefoot on them during the day is unpleasant and hot.
 Plus, there was less shade.
 However, the seawater is so clear and blue.

 Where to Stay Near Zuplica Beach